sandeshdahake/blog/docs/big-data/spark/memory-management.md

 nav_order: 2
 ---

-## Memory Management
+# Memory Management
+{: .fs-9 }
 Tasks are the basically the threads that run within the Executor JVM of a Worker node to do the needed computation.
 It is the smallest unit of execution that operates on a partition in our dataset.
 Given that Spark is an in-memory processing engine where all of the computation that a task does happens in-memory, its important to understand `Task Memory Management...`

 To understand this topic better, we'll section `Task Memory Management` into 3 parts:
-1. **What are the memory needs of a task?**
+1. What are the memory needs of a task?
+{: .label .label-blue }
-2. **Memory Management within a Task -** How does spark arbitrate memory within a task?
+2. Memory Management within a Task
+{: .label .label-green }
-3. **Memory Management across the Tasks -** How is memory shared among different tasks running on the same worker node?
+3. Memory Management across the Tasks
+{: .label .label-purple }

-### 1. What are the memory needs of a task?
+## 1. What are the memory needs of a task?
 Every task needs 2 kinds of memory:

 1. **Execution Memory:**
   - Execution Memory is the memory used to buffer Intermediate results.
   - As soon as we are done with the operation, we can go ahead and release it.
 Its short lived.
   - For example, a task performing Sort operation, would need some sort of collection to store the Intermediate sorted values.

 2. **Storage Memory:**
   - Storage memory is more about reusing the data for future computation.
   - This is where we store cached data and its long-lived.